Nonprofit Immersion Program

 - Design, implement, and execute a project in line with the mission, vision, and values of their nonprofit organization.

 With questions, or for more information, please email Alyssa Johnson at email@example.com

 Join the Nonprofit Immersion Program!

-Prospective Nonprofit Immersion Program participants are students who will be at least third-year (Junior) status by autumn semester 2018 and have a cumulative grade point average of 3.0 or higher.
-Students are required to attend bi-weekly cohort meetings on Tuesday evenings beginning on September 4th, 2018.
+Prospective Nonprofit Immersion Program participants are students who will be at least third-year (Junior) status by autumn semester 2019 and have a cumulative grade point average of 3.0 or higher.
+Students are required to attend bi-weekly cohort meetings beginning in September 2019.

 Applicants should have a strong sense of social responsibility and interest in learning more about local community engagements and the structure of nonprofit and community service organizations.
 Although there are no specific academic backgrounds or interests required, selected students typically represent a diverse array of majors, previous community service experiences, and perspectives that can contribute to the cohort experience, as well as to the nonprofit organizations.